Not everyone can pinpoint the exact time and date of a moment that changed their life. I can…

 But it was just a hobby.
 I had fun producing the shows to offset the grind of working a rather mundane graphic design day job I had taken.
 So I jumped at the chance when a listener approached me to partner on the business that ultimately became Orlando Attractions Magazine.
 My entrepreneurial spirit had kicked in.

-The podcast expanded into a blog, which quickly turned into a news web site with daily updates.
-I added frequent video and photo updates as YouTube, Facebook, and Twitter came into existance.
+The podcast expanded into a blog, which quickly turned into a news website with daily updates.
+I added frequent video and photo updates as YouTube, Facebook, and Twitter came into existence.

 And suddenly, theme parks began to pay attention.